edauterman/larch/README.md

 ```
 python3 process_all_exp.py  # < 1 min
 ```
 This script will generate `larch/scripts/out_data/perf.json`, which gathers the performance numbers from various scripts and (for TOTP) averages across multiple executions.
+(For FIDO2 and password-based login, the averaging is done within the individual experiments.)

 ### Figure 3 (left)